Spin(7) metrics from K\"ahler Geometry: Introduction

 \section{Introduction}

 In this paper we study the K\"ahler reduction of torsion free $Spin(7)$-structures.
-More specifically we consider an eight-manifold $N^8$ endowed with a torsion free $Spin(7)$-structure which is invariant under the free action of a two-torus.
-We show that in general the quotient six-manifold $P^6$ is only an almost K\"ahler manifold.
-Under the further assumption that the almost complex structure is integrable i.e. $P$ is K\"ahler, we discover that it inherits naturally either a $\mathbb{C}^\times$ or $(\mathbb{C}^\times)^2$-action.
+More specifically we consider a non-compact eight-manifold $N^8$ endowed with a torsion free $Spin(7)$-structure, determined by a closed $4$-form $\Phi$, which is invariant under the free action of a given two-torus.
+In general the quotient six-manifold $P^6$ is only almost K\"ahler.
+Under the further assumption that the almost complex structure is integrable i.e. $P^6$ is K\"ahler, we discover that it inherits naturally either a $\mathbb{C}^\times$ or $(\mathbb{C}^\times)^2$-action.
 This allows us to perform a K\"ahler reduction, in the sense that this is both a symplectic and holomorphic quotient, to a complex surface $M^4$ or a complex curve $\Sigma^2$.
-Our main result is that one can reverse this construction i.e. starting from a K\"ahler manifold $M^4$ or $\Sigma^2$ with some additional data we can construct a $Spin(7)$ holonomy metric.
-By solving these equations in special cases we give many new explicit (incomplete) examples of $Spin(7)$ metrics.
-The precise statements of our results are given in Corollary \ref{spin7cor} and Theorem \ref{secondmaintheorem}.\\
+Our main result is that one can reverse this construction i.e. starting from a K\"ahler manifold $M^4$ or $\Sigma^2$ with some additional data we can construct a $\mathbb{T}^2$-invariant $Spin(7)$ metric.
+Put differently, our construction allows us to reduce the $Spin(7)$ system of PDEs on $N^8$ ($d\Phi=0$) to a simpler system on a K\"ahler manifold.
+By solving these equations in special cases we give many new explicit, though incomplete, examples of metrics with holonomy \textit{equal} to $Spin(7)$.
+The precise statements of our main results are given in Corollary \ref{spin7cor} and Theorem \ref{secondmaintheorem}.\\

-\textbf{Motivation.} In \cite{Apostolov2003} Apostolov and Salamon considered the problem of taking the circle reduction of a $G_2$ manifold $L^7$ under the assumption that the quotient $P^6$ is K\"ahler.
+\textbf{Motivation.} In \cite{Apostolov2003} Apostolov and Salamon considered the problem of taking the circle reduction of a $G_2$ manifold $L^7$ under the assumption that the quotient manifold $P^6$ is K\"ahler.
 They discovered a surprisingly rich underlying geometry which led to the construction many explicit $G_2$ holonomy metrics.
 Due to the intricate relation between $G_2$ and $Spin(7)$ geometry, a natural question to ask is whether a similar construction also holds for $Spin(7)$ manifolds.
 This investigation is precisely what led to the current paper.